plbrault/weasleyjs/README.md

 ```

-## Lazy-loading and the `new`operator
+## Lazy-loading and the `new` operator

 When lazy-loading a dependency, you cannot call the `new` operator on it.
-Instead, you should use the `New` function from the library:
+Instead, you have to use the `New` function from the library:

 ```javascript
 import { lazyLoad, New } from 'weasley';